 Progress towards democracy and a market economy was halting after Ataturk's death in 1938, and the army - seeing itself as guarantor of the constitution - repeatedly ousted governments seen as challenging secular values.

 Joining the European Union has been a longstanding ambition.
-Membership talks were launched in 2005, but progress has been slow, as several EU states have serious misgivings about Turkish EU membership.
+Membership talks were launched in 2005, but have stalled over serious misgivings about Turkey's human rights record.

 Kurds make up about a fifth of the population.
 Kurdish separatists who accuse the Turkish state of seeking to destroy their cultural identity have been waging a guerrilla war since the 1980s.